 Flight Options from Ernesto Cortissoz International Airport (BAQ)

-Ernesto Cortissoz International Airport in Barranquilla currently has flights from eight different airlines with direct flights to and from 11 different destinations.
+Ernesto Cortissoz International Airport in Barranquilla currently has flights from 9 different airlines with direct flights to and from 11 different destinations.
 Also, Easyfly is adding a flight to Curaçao in January 2020 and Spirit is adding a flight to Fort Lauderdale in April 2020.

 - American Airlines – Miami